Virginia Car Accident Lawyer

 If an insured driver gets into an accident with an uninsured motorist, their uninsured motorist coverage will pay for any damages in addition to the bodily injury or property damage liability coverage.

 If you are involved in an accident with a driver who does not have this coverage, then there are other routes to receiving compensation for your injuries.
 You may be able to sue the uninsured driver for the damages.
-The uninsured motorist accident lawyers at Regan Zambri Long will help you navigate the claims process and see what different avenues you can take for complete compensation.
+The uninsured motorist accident lawyers at Regan Zambri Long will help you through the claims process and see what different avenues you can take for complete compensation.

 Contributory negligence is when the victim is considered to be a “contributory factor” or has some fault in the accident.
 There are five jurisdictions that still use contributory negligence laws: Virginia, Washington, DC, Maryland, Alabama, and North Carolina.
 If you are found to have any fault in the accident, you cannot make a claim for compensation.
 This is why it is important to contact a Regan Zambri Long car accident attorney right away.
-You will be able to speak with a Virginia personal injury lawyer who will give you a reasonable assessment of your case.
+You will be able to speak with a Virginia personal injury lawyer who will give you a reasonable assessment of your car accident cases.

 If you were involved in a car crash anywhere in Virginia and need the help of an experienced car accident lawyer, Regan Zambri Long can help.
-Call (202) 960-4596 today to schedule a free consultation.
+Call (202) 978-4851 today to schedule a free consultation.

 Schedule a Free Consultation